Using the RFCx Uploader

 5. The added files will remain in Prepared until you press start upload.
 In most circumstances, the Filename Format can be set to Auto-detect, but you can also choose Unix-Hex, File Header, or Custom.
 Auto-detect automatically detects several conventional filename formats, including formats used in AudioMoth devices, both the new and legacy unix time code formats, as well as the Song Meter from Wildlife acoustics and Swift recorder from Cornell.
 For an explanation of how to use Custom Filename Format, reference RFCx Uploader article Custom Filename.

 6. After the upload has started, each file will be queued until it is completed.
 You will be notified at the bottom of the screen when your files have completed uploading.
 Click on the link in the notification, or the green Arbimon button in the top right corner to navigate to Arbimon.
 Click on this will take you to your default personal project in Arbimon.

 7. Uploads from the RFCx Uploader app are added to a new project called My personal project, which is viewed when either of the Arbimon links from step 6 are pressed.
 Go to the Data tab at the top of the screen to see the uploaded files.

 8. In the Sites tab on the left side of the screen, you will be able to move your files to a different location.
-Select the site that you would like to work with, then click the edit button, denoted by the pencil symbol.
+Select the site that you would like to work with, then click the edit button.
 That will open the edit menu on the right side of the screen.
 There, the name, location, and project can be changed.
 To change the project that the files are saved in, click in the Project field and search for the desired project.

 9. Navigate to the destination project and click on Data -> Sites and you'll see the site (containing the recordings) that was migrated from your personal project.
 If you click on Recordings, you'll find your new audio files here as well.